Skip to content

 Commentary It is recommended to have at least one place name for each layer that corresponds to the logical extent of the area of that layer.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value ["Philadelphia, Pennsylvania, United States"]
+Example Value ["Philadelphia, Pennsylvania, United States"]

 Element Set DCMI